palladius/gcp-pulumi-challenge-in-a-box/README.md

 Create a new directory called `pulumi-challenge` and run the following inside of it:

+    # set up environment
     pulumi new gcp-typescript
+    # Set up your project id and possibly the region
+    pulumi config set gcp:project gcp-pulumi-challenge-in-a-box # or whatever your porjectid is pulumi config set gcp:region europe-west1

 ## Step 2.
 Creating Your First Resource